 - mental health issues

 - addictions issues

 - have little or no social support structure:

 The designation is permanent and is to remain with the single client regardless of how long they are off assistance.

-- It allows the single client to have an exemption from the Household Income Policy, if needed when living in the parental home.
+The designation allows the client to have an exemption from the Household Income Policy, if needed when living in the parental home.

 Review & Appeals

 The Designated Needs designations are not reviewed or appealed by the area reviewer or the Provincial Family Income Security Appeal Board.

 If a client’s application for Designated Needs is rejected, they may request a review of the decision by contacting their case manager and requesting the Designated Needs Assessment Review.
 If the decision is upheld, the client must wait twelve (12) months before they can reapply and only if there has been a significant change in their situation.